DaryeDev/LootsTools/docs/docs/cards/advCards.md

 ```

 ### Variables
-Using an **Advanced Card** also gives us access to information about the redeemed Card, like tags, but with variables:
+Using an *Advanced Card* also gives us access to information about the redeemed Card, like *Tags*, but with variables:

 - ```commandPath```: The path of the Card, where ```run.py``` is.
 - ```streamer```: The streamer's name.